OpenTranslationBible/open-bible/en-GB/18.Job/md/job-42.md

 ## Job 42:1

-Then Job answered the Lord and said,
+Then Job responded to the Lord and said,

 ## Job 42:2

-> “I know that You can do all things,
+> “I know that you can do all things,
-> And that no plan is impossible for You.
+> and that no purpose of yours can be hindered.

 ## Job 42:3

-> ‘Who is this who conceals advice without knowledge?’
+> ‘Who is this that obscures counsel without knowledge?’
-> Therefore I have declared that which I did not understand,
+> Indeed, I spoke of things I did not understand,
-> Things too wonderful for me, which I do not know.
+> things too marvellous for me to know.

 ## Job 42:4

-> ‘Please listen, and I will speak;
+> ‘Listen now, and I will speak;
-> I will ask You, and You instruct me.’
+> I will question you, and you will inform me.’

 ## Job 42:5

-> I have heard of You by the hearing of the ear;
+> My ears had heard of you,
-> But now my eye sees You;
+> but now my eyes have seen you;

 ## Job 42:6

-> Therefore I retract,
+> Therefore I retract my words
-> And I repent, sitting on dust and ashes.”
+> and repent in dust and ashes.”

 ---

 ## Job 42:7

-Now it came about, after the Lord had spoken these words to Job,
-that the Lord said to Eliphaz the Temanite,
-“My wrath is kindled against you and against your two friends,
-because you have not spoken of Me what is trustworthy, as My servant Job has.
+After the Lord had spoken these words to Job, he said to Eliphaz the Temanite, “My anger burns against you and your two friends, because you have not spoken what is right about me, as my servant Job has.

 ## Job 42:8

-Now therefore, take for yourselves seven bulls and seven rams,
-and go to My servant Job, and offer up a burnt offering for yourselves,
-and My servant Job will pray for you.
-For I will accept him, so that I may not do with you as your foolishness deserves,
-because you have not spoken of Me what is trustworthy, as My servant Job has.”
+Now take seven bulls and seven rams and go to my servant Job and offer a burnt offering for yourselves.
+My servant Job will pray for you, and I will accept his prayer and not deal with you according to your folly, because you have not spoken what is right about me, as my servant Job has.”

 ## Job 42:9

-So Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite went and did as the Lord told them;
-and the Lord accepted Job.
+So Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite went and did as the Lord had instructed them; and the Lord accepted Job’s prayer.

 ---

 ## Job 42:10

-The Lord also restored the fortunes of Job when he prayed for his friends,
-and the Lord increased double all that Job had.
+The Lord restored Job’s fortunes when he prayed for his friends, and the Lord gave him twice as much as he had before.

 ## Job 42:11

-Then all his brothers, all his sisters,
-and all who had known him before came to him,
-and they ate bread with him in his house;
-and they sympathised with him and comforted him for all the adversities
-that the Lord had brought on him.
-And each one gave him a piece of money, and each a ring of gold.
+Then all his brothers, sisters, and everyone who had known him before came to him and ate with him in his house.
+They sympathised with him and comforted him over all the misfortunes the Lord had brought upon him, and each one gave him a piece of silver and a gold ring.

 ---

 ## Job 42:12

-And the Lord blessed the latter days of Job more than his beginning.
-And he had fourteen thousand sheep, six thousand camels,
-a thousand yoke of oxen, and a thousand female donkeys.
+The Lord blessed the latter part of Job’s life more than the beginning.
+He had fourteen thousand sheep, six thousand camels, a thousand yoke of oxen, and a thousand donkeys.

 ## Job 42:13